arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 Arrow Fx brings purity, referential transparency and direct imperative syntax to typed FP in Kotlin.

-Arrow Fx programs can run unmodified in multiple supported frameworks and runtimes such as Arrow Effects IO, KotlinX Coroutines Deferred, Rx2 Observable and many more.
+Arrow Fx programs run unmodified in multiple supported frameworks and runtimes such as Arrow Effects IO, KotlinX Coroutines Deferred, Rx2 Observable and many more.

 Creating Typed Pure Functional Programs is fun and easy with Arrow Fx.

-## Introduction
+## Pure Functions, Side Effects and Program Execution

 ### Pure & Referentially Transparent Functions